Zoe Slater: 2000–2005

 Chrissie persuades Zoe to abort the baby and tells her they should team up for revenge on Den.
 They get together with Sam Mitchell (Kim Medcalf) to do this, meeting up in The Queen Victoria public house.
 Chrissie sends for Sharon, claiming Den is seriously ill.
 Sharon instead overhears Den admitting everything to the three other women as they confront him.
-Sharon then disowns Den before leaving Walford once more; Chrissie had orchestrated all of this - and achieved her aim of Sharon disowning Den - as payback for cheating on her with Zoe.
+Sharon then disowns Den before leaving Walford once more; Chrissie had orchestrated all of this – and achieved her aim of Sharon disowning Den – as payback for cheating on her with Zoe.
 Right after Sharon leaves, Den realises what Chrissie had done and proceeds to attack her – smashing her head against a fruit machine.
 Zoe stops him by attacking him with a metal doorstop, supposedly killing him.
 She runs off and Sam goes after her to calm her down.
 However, he is not dead, and he grabs Chrissie.
 She hits him again with the doorstop, finally killing Den.
 Following his murder, Zoe is led to believe that she killed Den, though Sam sees Chrissie kill Den and eventually tells Zoe, who punches Chrissie.
 Zoe leaves for Ibiza later in 2005 after having an emotional goodbye with Kat, while Chrissie is eventually caught out and charged with Den's murder, and Sam subsequently goes on the run.
-Just before her departure, Zoe had revealed the truth about Den fathering her baby and that she had terminated the pregnancy, having previously claimed to have suffered miscarriage.
+Just before her departure, Zoe had revealed the truth about Den fathering her baby and that she had terminated the pregnancy, having previously claimed to have suffered a miscarriage.
 This followed Sharon and Dennis's return to Walford, and a fierce verbal attack on Dennis by Zoe's family.

 In 2015, Kat reveals that Zoe has moved to Spain and announces to Mo and Stacey Slater (Lacey Turner) that she will start saving up to visit Zoe.
 However, Mo tells Stacey that Zoe does not want to see Kat.
 Mo attempts to contact Zoe to get her to reconsider, but Kat finds out two days later in a text from Zoe that she cannot see her because of her new job and boyfriend and she feels she needs to move on with her life without Kat.
 In May 2015, Kat visits the convent where she gave birth to Zoe in 1984 and it is revealed to the viewers that Kat, unknowingly, had had twins, a girl and a boy – meaning Zoe has a twin brother, Luke Slater aka Dermott Dolan (Oisín Stack).
 Kat later moves to Spain off-screen and visits Zoe, who rejects her mother, leaving Kat devastated.
 Upon her return, Kat reveals that Zoe is now engaged.

-In July 2022, it is revealed that Zoe has returned to London when Stacey's daughter, Lily Slater (Lillia Turner) tracks her down on social media and invites her to Kat's upcoming wedding to Phil Mitchell (Steve McFadden).
+In July 2022, it is revealed that Zoe has returned to London when Stacey's daughter Lily Slater (Lillia Turner) tracks her down on social media and invites her to Kat's upcoming wedding to Phil Mitchell (Steve McFadden).
 In an effort to cheer up Kat, Lily also arranges for Zoe to meet with Kat at Peggy's wine bar that evening, but Zoe does not turn up, leaving Kat and Lily disappointed.